Why must auditors be registered?

 If you notice you have left something off the form or made a mistake in the form please contact the ROC by email as soon as possible so we can make arrangements for you to amend your application.
 The relevant email address is firstname.lastname@example.org

-If we notice that information is missing, or we feel that there is insufficient information to make a decision we will contact you and give you an opportunity to provide further information.
+If we notice that information is missing, or we feel that there is insufficient information to make a decision we will contact you and invite you to provide further information.

 Once I apply how do I know if I am registered (or not)?